IthamarBaron/ParrotAttack/README.md

 ## Why?

-Cause an ascii dancing parrot is cool and im annoying. :)
+Cause an ascii dancing parrot is cool and im annoying :)

 ---

 ## Author Notes

-This project was built mostly for laughs, nostalgia, and crashing kidron's pc
+This project was built mostly for laughs, nostalgia, and crashing [kidron's](https://github.com/ohadki12) pc

 ---